Downloads:

 Inland Fisheries Division – Waco District

-This is the authors' summary from a 24-page report.
+This is the authors' summary from a 22-page report.
 For a copy of the complete report, use the download link in the sidebar.

-Fish populations in Mexia Reservoir were surveyed during winter 2019 with trap nets and during spring 2020 with gill nets.
-Historical data are presented with the 2019-2020 data for comparison.
+Fish populations in Mexia Reservoir were surveyed in 2024 using trap netting and gill netting.
+Historical data are presented with the 2024 data for comparison.
 This report summarizes the results of the surveys and contains a management plan for the reservoir based on those findings.

 Reservoir Description